marijnh/Eloquent-JavaScript/05_higher_order.md

 ## Strings and character codes

-{{index "SCRIPTS data set"}}
+{{index "SCRIPTS dataset"}}

-One interesting use of this data set would be figuring out what script a piece of text is using.
+One interesting use of this dataset would be figuring out what script a piece of text is using.
 Let's go through a program that does this.

 Remember that each script has an array of character code ranges associated with it.
 Given a character code, we could use a function like this to find the corresponding script (if any):